-Nikon D600 versus Olympus E-M1
+Nikon D600 vs Olympus E-M1

-The Nikon D600 and the Olympus OM-D E-M1 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and September 2013.
+The Nikon D600 and the Olympus OM-D E-M1 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and September 2013.
 The D600 is a DSLR, while the E-M1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D600) and a Four Thirds (E-M1) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Olympus provides 15.9 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably smaller (23 percent) than the Nikon D600.
 Moreover, the E-M1 is substantially lighter (42 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D600) and the Micro Four Thirds Lens Catalog (E-M1).
 Mirrorless cameras, such as the E-M1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.